Primary Navigation Mobile

 Should you buy one?

-Yes, if you’re after a small family car that’s stylish, a little rugged and good to drive.
-The SEAT Arona SUV is one of many small family cars at an extremely busy price point.
-So it has a tough fight on its hands to see off its many rivals vying for your attention.
+Yes, although it’s dropped behind the current highest class standards.
+The SEAT Arona is one of many small family cars at an extremely busy price point, but it has a tough fight on its hands to see off its many rivals vying for your attention.

-There is at least a comprehensive trim line-up and many engines available, and that makes picking the best Arona reasonably straightforward.
-If you’re looking for the lowest monthly outlay, one of the 1.0 TSI versions should suit.
+There is at least a comprehensive trim line-up and two very good engines available, and that makes picking the best Arona reasonably straightforward.
+If you’re looking for the lowest monthly outlay, we don’t think you’ll be disappointed by the 115hp 1.0 TSI.
 This engine is available on cheaper models and offers low running costs and excellent fuel economy.
-The 115hp version has more than enough power to feel at ease on the motorway and nippy about town.
-It’s the one we’d recommend.
+Overall, it’s the one we’d recommend.

 What we like

-The Arona is generally well equipped: all models bar the entry-level SE have sat-nav mapping, reversing sensors and metallic paint included as standard, so you really don’t need to spend any more on options.
+The Arona is generally well equipped: all models bar the entry-level SE have satnav, reversing sensors and metallic paint included as standard, so you really don’t need to spend any more on options.

 What we don’t like